 It is that simple and the results that you will gather will be invaluable to you and to the analysis of your online advertising campaign as a whole.

-3. What can you do with the data that you gather on the “almost conversions”?
+3. What can you do with the conversion analysis data that you gather on the “almost conversions”?

-The best thing to do with data that you gather on “almost conversions” as part of your online advertising campaigns is to follow up with a re-marketing campaign that targets those internet users that almost became customers to see if your re-marketing efforts will help to just tip the odds in your favor and get them to convert the second time around.
+The best thing to do with data that you gather on “almost conversions” as part of your online advertising campaigns is to follow up with a re-marketing campaign that targets those internet users that almost became customers.
+This shows you if your re-marketing efforts will help to just tip the odds in your favor and get them to convert the second time around.

 For instance, if the reason why one of your potential customers did not convert lies in the simple fact that the internet connection was lost at a crucial conversion moment, this internet user might have forgotten about the purchase they were going to make.